Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 - Adjusted monitoring intervals based on update frequency in target files.
 - Implemented batch processing for future redaction tasks.

-### Conclusion
+### Redaction Activities
-The Redaction Agent successfully identified and redacted sensitive information, ensuring compliance and maintaining document integrity within the KinOS project.
+- **Action Statement**: Identify and redact sensitive economic data in `demande/` to ensure compliance with privacy regulations.
+- **Source Files**: Analyze `demande/` for sensitive information related to economic frameworks and character interactions.
+- **Validation Points**: Confirm that all sensitive data has been properly redacted and that the document maintains coherence after redaction.

 ### Key Findings
 - **Narrative Consistency**: The narrative across chapters shows a coherent flow, but some character motivations need further development.